Raphib737/gamealgorithms/nim/readme.md

 ## Files
 ### nim.py
 This program is the heart of the application.
-This contains printing out the menu and controlling the navigation of the application
+This contains printing out the menu, about section, and navigating to the game.
 ### board.py
 This class is responsible for storing the state of the game as well as sanitize any invalid inputs the user has when playing the game.
 The data structure holding the state of the game is a dictionary/map.
 ### player.py
-This class is for holding the information of the players who are playing the game, specifically their string name as well as allows them to make a move on the board
+This class is for holding the information of the players who are playing the game, specifically their string name as well as allows them to make a move on the board/
 ### computer.py
 This class inherits the player class and overrides its make_move() function.
 This class is used for the 1 player section of the game.
+Algorithm implementation can be found below.

 ## Algorithm behind the Computer